edubart/nelua-lang/docs/pages/overview.md

 ##[[ end ]]
 ```

-For instance the above code compile exactly as:
+For instance, the above code compiles exactly as:

 ```nelua
 local a = 0